OliverColeman/ahni/README.txt

   problems when determining the size and average or total fitness of a species.
 * There was a bug where elites could be removed from the population when the population size was being adjusted.
+* Numerous other minor API changes and refactoring.

 ANJI makes use of a customised version of the JGAP library.
 Unfortunately this precludes an easy upgrade to more recent versions of JGAP, just in case